 Study whether and how FWA will be identified in the RAN and in the CN NFs (e.g., at device level and/or network slice level and/or subscription level).

+Study whether and how interworking could be supported between 5G based FWA and 6G based FWA.